hanami/view/examples/rails/README.md

 ## Integration

-The following files/folders are specific to the dry-view integration:
+The following files/folders are specific to the hanami-view integration:

 - Setup lines in `config/application.rb`
 - `app/views/`
 - `app/templates/`

-n.b. this is a minimal integration to demonstrate how dry-view can work with Rails; there's plenty more that could be done to deepen the integration, flesh out the view-related features, and improve the overall experience.
+n.b. this is a minimal integration to demonstrate how hanami-view can work with Rails; there's plenty more that could be done to deepen the integration, flesh out the view-related features, and improve the overall experience.

-The ideal integration would come via a dry-view-rails integration gem.
+The ideal integration would come via a hanami-view-rails integration gem.
 See [this open issue][issue] for more details.

 [issue]: https://github.com/dry-rb/dry-view/issues/114